When your Husky has diarrhea it’s hard to know how to help them.

 When a husky should fast:

 Fasting for one day works particularly well if the diarrhea is caused by food intolerances, allergies, changes to his diet, or ingestion of rotten or poisonous foods.

 When a husky shouldn’t fast:

 If your Husky is still a puppy, or over 7 years old.
-Fasting is not advised as young and old dogs need a higher amount of nutrition.
-A change such as fasting could be a shock to his system and cause further problems.
+Fasting is not advised as young and old dogs need a constant supply of nutrition.
+A change such as fasting could shock their system and cause further problems.

-If you’re able to fast your Husky, do that first, then follow this method.
-And when fasting isn’t appropriate, it’s best to only feed your Husky bland food that will not irritate his gut.
+If you can fast your Husky, do that first, then follow this method.
+And when fasting isn’t appropriate, it’s best only to feed your Husky bland food that will not irritate his gut.

 Whatever the case, you’ll want to limit his food intake to some extent, and this is to help give his digestive system a rest.
-Diarrhea puts a lot of stress on his digestive system and giving him too much food will likely make matters worse.
+Diarrhea puts a lot of stress on his digestive system and giving him too much food will likely worsen matters.

-Feed your Husky 3 small meals per day, and try foods like diary free yogurt, cottage cheese, cooked macaroni, white rice, plain boiled chicken breast (no skin) or pumpkin.
+Feed your Husky three small meals per day, and try foods like diary-free yogurt, cottage cheese, cooked macaroni, white rice, plain boiled chicken breast (no skin) or pumpkin.

 When to do this: